 Join us for artisan pizza, made with local, organic ingredients from our gardens and pastures.

-Hours: This Fall we will be open every Friday in September and October from 4-8pm or as long as the dough stretches!
+Hours: Our business is seasonal and we will be open on Fridays from May - October in 2018 from 4-8pm.
 (We recommend coming early).
 Come out and enjoy soaking up a beautiful Northeast Iowa evening in the company of friends and family.
 We will make pizzas as fast as we can but we ask that you come prepared to wait at least an hour for your pizza (feel free to bring your own snacks to eat while you wait).

 Directions: Our farm is located at 3012 Middle Sattre Road, 8 miles north of Decorah.
 Coming from Decorah take Locust Road out of town for 4 miles until coming to Canoe Ridge where you turn right and drive for a few miles until you see the German Methodist Church on the left hand side.
 Turn left before the church onto Middle Sattre Road and follow it for a few miles until you get deep down in a valley.
 Our place is on the right after you pass over 2 bridges.
 Our new Luna Valley Farm sign is out by the road to greet you!
 We are about 2.5 hours from Madison and Minneapolis, 1.5 hours from Rochester and an hour from LaCrosse.